braze-inc/braze-docs/_docs/_api/objects_filters/user_attributes_object.md

 > An API request with any fields in the attributes object will create or update an attribute of that name with the given value on the specified user profile.

-Use Braze user profile field names (listed as follows or any listed in the section for [Braze user profile fields][27]) to update those special values on the user profile in the dashboard or add your own custom attribute data to the user.
+Use Braze user profile field names (listed as follows or any listed in the section for [Braze user profile fields](#braze-user-profile-fields)) to update those special values on the user profile in the dashboard or add your own custom attribute data to the user.

 ## Object body